Cybersecurity, Simplified: Penetration Testing

 How often should my organization run a Penetration Test?

 Security experts recommend that you run a penetration test to check the security of your networks at least once a year.
-You should also do this after any major change to your network to ensure any changes to your IT resources do not lead to unintended risk.
+You should also do this after any major organizational or technical changes made to your network.

 Why is Penetration Testing Important?

-With increasingly more of our day-to-day activities and business happening online, Penetration Testing is an easy way stay ahead of any potential cyberattacks.
-By having white hat hackers expose weakness in your networks you can remedy any weakness in your systems before cybercriminals can exploit them – improving your overall cyber security posture.
+With even more and more of our day-to-day activities and business transactions happen online, Penetration Testing is an easy, proactive way to stay ahead of potential cyberattacks.
+By having white hat hackers expose weakness in your networks, you can locate and fix potential security weaknesses that are found under the surface before cybercriminals can exploit them – improving your overall cyber security posture.

-Learn more about the Defendify Penetration Testing tool here.
+Ready to take a proactive cybersecurity stance?
+Learn more about Penetration Testing here.

 Resources & insights